Kitware/geowatch/geowatch/tasks/fusion/README.md

-I think watch is onto a really nice way of phrasing model training as fit -> predict -> evaluate.
+I think geowatch is onto a really nice way of phrasing model training as fit -> predict -> evaluate.

 TODO: netharn-ish plugins for lightning